MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

 **To connect a device to your work or school**
 1. On your Windows device, go to **Settings > Accounts**.
 2. Select **Work access** and then click **Add a work or school account** to add an Azure AD account to the device.
-3. Enter the work or school credentials for the account to authenticate the user.
+3. Enter the work credentials for the account to authenticate the user.
 4. If it appears, accept the MDM terms prescribed by the organization to allow the device to be managed.
   Once this is done, the device should be registered in Azure AD and enrolled in MDM and the account should have access to the organization's resources.